Involuntary euthanasia: Nazi Germany

 Adolf Hitler enacted the Aktion T4 program in October 1939 to murder "incurably ill, physically or mentally disabled, emotionally distraught, and elderly people".
 The Aktion T4 program was also designed to kill those who were deemed "inferior and threatening to the well being of the Aryan race".
 This program was also designed as part of a larger, "Final Solution" eugenics program.
 Within months of enactment, the Nazis expanded its definition of who could be killed to include those who were of a certain ethnicity as well as class.
 Six killing centers were established for T4, one of the most notable being at Hadamar.
 At these centers, people deemed "handicapped" or "unfit" by "medical experts" were murdered.
 For example, gas chambers were disguised to look like showers and some people (particularly children) were starved to death.
 Often at these centers, the victims were murdered together in gas chambers using carbon monoxide.
 The research undertaken by the Nazis on the victims was used as a prototype for extermination camps such as Auschwitz and Treblinka later on in the war.
 Approximately 200,000 people were murdered in the six years of the T4 program.
 The T4 "euthanasia" institutions were shut down by Allied troops in 1945.
+Following the war, many T4 personnel were tried at the Doctors' Trial, one of the subsequent Nuremberg trials.
+Seven of the accused were sentenced to death by hanging, five were sentenced to life imprisonment, and four were given prison sentences from 10 to 20 years.